Prethermalization and entanglement dynamics in interacting topological pumps: Discussion

 \section{Discussion}

 In this work, we have provided a multifaceted view of prethermalization and the formation of chiral quasisteady states in many-body quantum pumps.
 From the point of view of one-body observables, we identify a clear intraband thermalization timescale $\tau_{\rm intra}$ that characterizes the approach of these observables to quasisteady state values.
 Remarkably, the addition of weak potential disorder {\it reduces} fluctuations of the period-averaged current around its expected universal value.
+This highlights not only the robustness of universal far from equilibrium topological transport, but also showcases the positive role that disorder can play in reducing the fluctuations of the current around its universal value by helping to homogenize the state of the system across the topologically-transported subspace.

 The quasisteady state persists for disorder strengths exceeding the single particle bandwidth, while still remaining smaller than the instantaneous single-particle band gap.
 The lifetime $\tau_{\rm inter}$ of the quasisteady state, as measured by the growth rate of population in the initially nearly-empty band of natural orbitals, is similarly only very weakly affected by disorder until the disorder strength approaches the single-particle band gap.
-Interestingly, in the absence of interactions, a topological transition to a trivial phase (with all particles remaining localized over each driving cycle) is expected when the disorder strength is made larger than the single-particle gap~\cite{Niu1984, Wauters2019, Nakajima2020}.
+Interestingly, in the absence of interactions, a topological transition to a trivial phase (with all particles remaining localized over each driving cycle) is expected when the disorder strength is made larger than single-particle gap~\cite{Niu1984, Wauters2019, Nakajima2020}.
 It will be an interesting direction for future work to study the interplay (and possible relation) between this disorder-driven topological transition and the destruction of the quasisteady state due to fast interband heating.